Kalish faculty and participants talk about what makes the workshop experience unique. Video production by Kent Truog.

 JOHN AND LOIS AHLHAUSER

 John served as The Kalish director for the first eight years of the workshop.
 Lois oversaw operational details, both putting in countless hours.
 Through their insight and energy, The Kalish grew to become the premiere picture editing workshop in the country.
 John and Lois did it all without monetary compensation.

 THE ADVISORY COMMITTEE

 In 1997, the Ahlhausers felt it was time to turn over the management of the workshop by forming an advisory board.
 Its function is to develop curriculum that is current, innovative and relevant to the visual storyteller.
 This group provides direction, oversight and labor to assure the success of the Kalish from year-to-year.
-They are: Randy Cox, Danny Gawlowski, Kevin Martin, Geri Migielicz, Sue Morrow, John Rumbach, Brian Storm and Scott Sines.
+They are: Danny Gawlowski, Randy Greenwell, Kevin Martin, Geri Migielicz, Sue Morrow, John Rumbach, Brian Storm and Scott Sines.

 All are passionate visual journalists who are widely recognized and serve without compensation.
 Past directors have been John Rumbach, Mary Jo Moss, J. Bruce Baumann, Scott Sines and Sue Morrow.
 Kevin Martin is the current director.

 The workshop was held at Marquette University in Milwaukee, Wisconsin for 14 years and at Ball State University in Muncie, Indiana for ten years.
 In 2015,The Kalish moved to state-of-the-art facilites at the Rochester Institute of Technology in Rochester, New York.
 Here, the workshop continues its excellence in visual storytelling, leadership and inspiration.